Outstanding Doctoral Thesis Research in Atomic, Molecular, or Optical Physics

 Establishment & Support

-The award was established in 1992 by the Division of Atomic, Molecular and Optical Physics and is sponsored by members and friends of the Division of Atomic, Molecular and Optical Physics.
+The award was established in 1992 by the Division of Atomic, Molecular and Optical Physics with sponsorship from members and friends of the Division of Atomic, Molecular and Optical Physics.
+The award is now endowed by M Squared Lasers.

 Rules & Eligibility